-To get a glimpse of life as it was before electronics changed the world, visit calm and peaceful Duong Lam.
+To get a glimpse of life as it was, visit calm and peaceful Duong Lam.
 This collection of villages serves as a living museum, where the traditional ways of life still exist.
-There are communes, temples to kings from the village, centuries-old homes and communities of people happy to show off their way of life.
+There are communes, temples to kings from the village, centuries-old homes and communities of people.
 Since Duong Lam is near Ba Vi National Park, most tour groups bring you to both.

-Because they’re both so close to each other, trips to Trang An/Tam Coc are often packaged together with visits to the Hoa Lu Ancient Capital.
+Because they’re both so close to each other, trips to Trang An and Tam Coc are often packaged together with visits to the Hoa Lu Ancient Capital.
 As the name suggests, Hoa Lu was once the capital of Vietnam, during the 10th and 11th centuries.
-Little remains of the original structures, but there are newer temples and buildings honoring the original dynastic families.
+Little remains of the original structures, but there are newer temples and buildings honouring the original dynastic families.
 The area is also nestled between steep hills, making for great pictures.

 Christianity was first brought to Vietnam by Portuguese missionaries four centuries ago.
-Now there are approximately six millions Catholics in the country.
+Now there are approximately 6 million Catholics in the country.
 The Phat Diem Cathedral, built in 1892, is still a functional church to this day.
 It had to close 1954 when the Catholics fled nationalist forces, and Graham Greene even mentioned the cathedral in his famous book, The Quiet American (1955).

-Established in the 11th century by Nhân Tông of the Lý dynasty, the Thay temple is one of the oldest in Vietnam.
+Established in the 11th century by Nhân Tông of the Lý Dynasty, the Thay Temple is one of the oldest in Vietnam.
 It’s still the home to monks who maintain the temple and periodically put on water puppet shows during festivals.
 The temple itself has some of the best examples of Vietnamese Buddhist architecture.
-Since the temple is only 30kms from Hanoi, it makes for an easy day-trip.
+Since the temple is only 30km from Hanoi, it makes for an easy day trip.

-This valley is another picture perfect spot, with rice paddies and lines of jagged mountain ridges.
-It’s one of the longer drives in this list, at over three hours, but here you’ll get to experience the lifestyles of the region’s ethnic tribes.
+This valley is another picture-perfect spot, with rice paddies and lines of jagged mountain ridges.
+At over three hours, the journey from Hanoi is an effort, but once here you’ll get to experience the lifestyles of the region’s ethnic tribes.
 Overnight homestays are popular, but stopping in for one day is also a fine option.
 You can bike or trek through the remote villages and you’ll even have a chance to spot some rare and exotic wildlife.

-Bat Trang Village is just thirty minutes from the Old Quarter in Hanoi, so it’s a low-commitment excursion.
-The village is famous for its porcelain and ceramics, which are sought-after throughout Asia because of their quality and traditional designs.
+Bat Trang Village is just 30 minutes from the Old Quarter in Hanoi, so it’s a low-commitment excursion.
+The village is famous for its porcelain and ceramics, which are sought after throughout Asia because of their quality and traditional designs.

 Now to the crown jewel of tourism in Vietnam.
-Pretty well everyone who visits this country goes to Ha Long Bay.
+Pretty much everyone who visits this country goes to Ha Long Bay.
 It’s page one of every travel guide ever written about Vietnam.
-It’s a mystical place – almost otherworldly – and famous for good reason.
+It’s a mystical place – almost other-worldly – and famous for good reason.
 Even though Ha Long City is quickly going down the tubes, Ha Long Bay still deserves a day to take in the sights.
 We recommend you splurge on a fancy dinner boat, or a quality tour guide.
-Keep in mind there are many bad choices in Ha Long Bay, so do your research first.